Stage set for thrilling US Open finish in LA

 "After going through the last few years, I'm not scared to fail."

-One shot back of the leaders is a dialed-in McIlroy, another fan favorite who is looking to capture his elusive fifth major championship and first since 2014.
+One shot back of the leaders is a dialled-in McIlroy, another fan favourite who is looking to capture his elusive fifth major championship and first since 2014.

 "I feel like over the last three days I've executed that game plan really, really well, and I just need to do that for one more day," he said.

 The world number three from Northern Ireland will tee off alongside world number one Scottie Scheffler, who finished his third round with an eagle-birdie one-two punch to take momentum into the final round.
-Playing in the penultimate grouping, they tee off at 2:19pm local time (2119 GMT).
+Playing in the penultimate grouping, they tee off at 2:19pm local time.

 Harris English, who has quietly put together a solid three rounds to sit just four back of the leaders, will play alongside fellow American Dustin Johnson.
-They are set to take the course at 2:08pm local time (2108 GMT).
+They are set to take the course at 2.08pm local time.

-Sunday's winner will walk away with $3.6 million of the tournament's $20 million purse.
+Sunday's winner will walk away with US$3.6 million of the tournament's US$20 million purse.